 • PG&E delivered 115 kV of power to TPSS-2 for the first time on August 27, 2022.
 Testing and commissioning of high-voltage equipment continues in Segment 4 and sectionalization tests have been completed.
 The short-circuit test on November 4 was unsuccessful and a thorough review of the TPS was initiated to identify the root cause of the failure.
 A short-circuit re-test was performed on February 4, 2023, and was unsuccessful.
-Investigations have shown that there were conflicting drawings being used to install the equipment which resulted in the most recent test failure.
+Investigations have shown that there were conflicting drawings being used to install the equipment which resulted in the February test failure.
 A major effort is underway to address this problem.
-A target date of May 2021 has been set for the short-circuit re-test contingent on the satisfactory completion of all requirements.
+Another short-circuit re-test was conducted on May 20-21, 2023, and was only partially successful when the breaker tripped as designed but did not reclose.
+Other unplanned breakers also tripped during the test.
+New investigations are underway to identify and resolve the most recent problems.
+Live wire testing on the main tracks in Segment 4 will not proceed until a fully compliant short-circuit test is accomplished.